muratk5n/thirdwave/en/README.md

 ---

+The student-loan forgiveness is a good move.. it can help raise potus popularity.

+---

 Bloomberg: "Germany Taps ‘Boundless’ Fuel Potential in Canada Hydrogen Deal..
 Canada intends to start shipping green hydrogen..  to Germany by 2025"